Friends of Ngong Road

 Bernard is one of our graduates who currently works at Karibu Loo Limited as an Operations Associate, after completing a driving course.
 He is grateful for how far he has come and is now on the right path to transforming his life.
 His story is that of persistence and demonstrating a spirit of not giving up.

 His family situation affected his academics and like most teens, he had his own challenges.
-But he never gave up and finished high school with the support from his sponsor and program staff.
-He was even elected school president while in high school.
-Bernard says, “Learning to have that persistence, letting my ego down a bit, and asking for help is what has made me come this far.
-Thanks to everyone who helped me through school.”
+But he never gave up and finished high school with the support of his sponsor and program staff.
+He even became the school president while in high school.

-He knows his life was changed for the better because of his education and he is not only full of gratitude but wants to support someone through their education in the future.
 Brian shared, “Success favors those who fail till they succeed and never let challenges be a stumbling block rather let them be opportunities for growth.”

 September 18, 2021 By Kelvin Thuku 1 Comment